 “I know why.”

 “The Persians are wearing patches to protect themselves.
-There is a creature with the Evil Eye in the box they are carrying.”
+The creature within the box they carry has an Evil Eye.”
 She could feel the creature’s power, even at this great distance.

 “What kind of creature?”
 Ravindar looked down at Maya.
 He had an intent expression on his face.